ut-entomology/spectool/README.md

 # spectool

-Cross-platform app providing tools for managing Specify
+Cross-platform app providing tools for managing Specify.

 Written in TypeScript and Svelte for Node.js and Electron.

+## Developer Installation

+To install the source locally for development, you'll need to first install the following:

+- Node.js
+- The NPM package manager
+- The yarn package manager (dependencies are maintained via yarn)
+- TypeScript

+Then git clone this repo and run `yarn`.

+The program requires that you have access to a MySQL port and a login to the Specify database, the latter of which the program implements.

+I have not built the program for platform distribution.

 ## How to Run the Tool